IanAWatson/LillyMol/docs/Utilities/GFP_Tools/train_test_split_optimise.md

 option are discarded.
 While this seems reasonable, for reasons I do not yet understand it breaks the internal optimisation shortcuts.
 Do not use.

+## Summary
+This tool provides a means of generating well separated trian/test splits, that should provide challenging conditions for model building.
+The distribution files written show substantial reductions in shorter distances between splits compared to random.
+Run times are attractive.